 Project: Union-Street has launched a Facebook group as well.
 When local events (which meet guidelines for relevance) are shared to our community facebook wall, we share said events to our electronic newsroom.
 This is a wonderful way for folks to get their events out there while we still work out things behind the scenes that will eventually allow us to open up account creation to the masses once all infrastructure is in place. as always we encourage folks to share their events on our facebook group!

-Our mascot is a gnome named ‘griz’.
-This friendly gnome was originally an NPC (AI-driven non-player character) in a unreleased open world online role playing game created by what would become ‘Project: Union-Street Interactive Studios’ a few years later [(our development team / data center / computer + hardware start-up).
-Encampment Woodsman Griz is very much a fun,entertaining, and defining aspect of our community structure & culture.
+Our mascot is a friendly gnome named ‘griz’.
+This adventurous gnome was originally an NPC (AI-driven non-player character) in a unreleased open world online role playing game prototype created by what would become ‘Project: Union-Street Interactive Studios‘ – a few years later.

 Trivia: Our primary community colors (since 2015) are seen in our logo(s) – ‘Gen 2’ Electric Pink (and ‘Gen 1’ Royal Purple), Lime Green, Bright Blue, and a host of secondary colors such as ‘Orange Room’ Orange, Sunshine Yellow.

 Trivia: Sony’s ‘Everquest’ was a popular game for the earliest members of our community to play together, much of the community driven kinetics which have long since been intertwined into the fabric of our own group’s culture started here.

 Trivia: Inspiration came for part griz’s design from that of a rabbit (a giant, but friendly white ‘lop’) housed in a nearby rabbit rescue named Howie – who hardly ever showed his mouth.

 Our dedicated studio :

 Project: Union-Street – Interactive Studios is our dedicated development-studio specializing in the development/production/publishing of: digital-content, cutting-edge hardware, innovative software solutions, video games, interactive tools, music, art, and online worlds.
-This studio facilitates new product releases, R&D, some event oriented stuff, new community features and is a proud part of Project: Union-Street artisan-community, workshops, and electronics.
+This studio facilitates new product releases, Internal-R&D, some event oriented stuff, new community features and is a proud part of Project: Union-Street artisan-community, workshops, and electronics.
 We hope to be able to produce and develop new artist-oriented tools, apps, software, and more.